L1b3r4t0r/mugdb/README.md

 c++ writen easy to use offline database<br>
 license apache v2.0<br>
-got ot the wiki to see how to build<br>
+got to the wiki to see how to build<br>